Deadly car blast in Turkey kills nine, injures 100

 Party leaders detained

-The deadly explosion came just hours after more than a dozen members of parliament from a pro-Kurdish political party were detained because they failed to respond to a summons by a prosecutor, according to a statement from the Prime Minister's office.
+The deadly explosion came just hours after more than a dozen members of Parliament from a pro-Kurdish political party were detained because they failed to respond to a summons by a prosecutor, according to a statement from the Prime Minister's office.

 State media reported that several politicians from the Peoples' Democratic Party (HDP), were detained as part of a terror investigation, following raids on their homes.

-The HDP, Turkey's third-largest political party, also claimed their headquarters in Ankara were raided.
+The HDP, Turkey's third-largest political party, claimed its headquarters in Ankara were raided.

 Ankara has been accused of cracking down on dissidents since a coup attempt over the summer.

 Anadolu reported that party leaders Selahattin Demirtas and Figen Yuksekdag have now been formally arrested along with four party members.
-Four other people are still being detained without charges, while three others were released but remain under judicial scrutiny and face travel bans.
+Four people are still being detained without charges, while three others were released but remain under judicial scrutiny and face travel bans.

 Demirtas tweeted late Thursday that "police officials are at my door in my Diyarbakir house [in southern Turkey] to detain me by force."